WTFAcademy/WTF-Town-Hackathon/README.md

 # WTF Town ｜ V0RTEx 01 : A Scroll Hackathon

+WTF Town is the next generation of AI onchain game.

-This version of WTF Town is built during Scroll hackathon.
+> This version of WTF Town is built during Scroll hackathon.

 demo: [wtf.town](https://wtf.town)